The Bankrate promise

 Borrowing from yourself may be a simple option, but it’s probably not your only option.
 Here are a few other places to find money.

 Use your savings.
 Your emergency cash or other savings can be crucial right now — and why you have emergency savings in the first place.
-Always try to find the best rate on an online savings account so that you’re earning the highest amount on your funds.
+Always try to find the best rate on a high-yield savings account so that you’re earning the highest amount on your funds.

 Take out a personal loan.
 Personal loan terms could be easier for you to repay without having to jeopardize your retirement funds.
 Depending on your lender, you can get your money within a day or so.
 401(k) loans might not be as immediate.